During winter months, cold is cool IF you're prepared!

 - We want you to stay connected with the natural world, no matter the temperature.
-We're hosting a number of virtual programs with speakers sharing their expertise on a range of topics, from maple sugaring to restoring wildlife habitat.
-Check our events page for the latest information.
-(Missed one of the speakers?
-Find video of the recorded Zoom presentations here.)
+We've hosted a number of virtual programs with speakers sharing their expertise on a range of topics, from maple sugaring to restoring wildlife habitat.
+Find videos of the recorded Zoom presentations here.

 - Lunchtime LIVE: We'll be posting new videos occasionally on Facebook.
-Follow our Facebook page to join in the fun or you can re-watch recent content here, including virtual field trips and fireside readings.
+Follow our Facebook page to join in the fun or you can re-watch past content here, including virtual field trips and fireside readings.
 Past Woodshop Wednesdays woodworking projects with carpenter Andy Crowley are also archived.

 - Learn from listening to our past Something Wild podcasts, mini-lessons on the natural world, and reading our Forest Journal and Forest Notes articles covering topics including: